 Understanding where users are coming from and how attribution affects conversion rates is crucial to a successful marketing strategy.
-It is essential in generating demand, quality lead growth, and ultimately pushing the right leads to sales.
-Heap automatically captures this data, but there are a few things you should know to get the most out of Heap.
+Heap automatically captures this data, but there are a few things you should know about how this data is captured to get the most out of using Heap to measure attribution.

 How are Heap’s attribution channels unique?

-Heap doesn’t aggregate Source in the same way as GA – our UTM parameters are all based on query parameters appended to the URL via manual tagging.
-For more info on GA’s attribution channels, review their documentation on Traffic source dimensions.
+Heap is also unique in that we don’t aggregate Source the way that Google Analytics does – our UTM parameters are all based on query parameters appended to the URL via manual tagging.
+For more info on how Google Analytics manages attribution channels, review their documentation on Traffic source dimensions.

 How can I differentiate between organic and paid searches?